nbicocchi/learn-microservices/modules_extra/graphql/slides/GraphQL.md

 1. Inclusion of the correct dependencies in Maven or Gradle.
 2. The definition of the schema with the various types of objects, inputs, queries and mutations.
-3. Enabling the graphql endpoint in the file *application.yml*.
+3. Enabling the graphql endpoint in the file *application.properties*.
-4. The creation of the controller interface and its implementation
+4. The creation of the resolver classes that will implement the queries and mutations defined in the schema.

 #### 1. Inclusion of addictions